RavetcoFX/Roadmap/README.md

 Feedback from Corbin
 --------------------
+    *Changing Wallpaper somtimes freezes cinnamon (Needs reproducing) *Copying large files (< 200mb), nemo reports 99% the whole time.
-    Installing Nvidia drivers makes tty and boot screen lo-res (http://www.conanblog.me/it/how-to-get-the-high-resolution-for-tty-back-after-nvidia-driver-update-in-ubuntu/)
+    *Rename file/folder field can be hard to read in some cases, eg. the desktop *In Spices the "Updates Available!" button is visually glitchy *Installing Nvidia drivers makes tty and boot screen low resolution (http://www.conanblog.me/it/how-to-get-the-high-resolution-for-tty-back-after-nvidia-driver-update-in-ubuntu/)
-    Brasero Wont open after burning a disk
+    *Brasero Wont open after burning a disk

-    In Spices the "Updates Available!" button is visually glitchy Moving applets in cinnamon panel edit mode on, glitches out systray icons when it is shifted Cinnamon Settings start in advanced mode on fresh install even if not in admin mode Cannot Middle click most toolbar items in Nemo User Applet is visually off in MintX Cinnamon theme Changing Wallpaper somtimes freezes cinnamon
+    Moving applets in cinnamon panel edit mode on, glitches out systray icons when it is shifted Cinnamon Settings start in advanced mode on fresh install even if not in admin mode Cannot Middle click most toolbar items in Nemo User Applet user picture and name is visually offset in MintX Cinnamon theme Calender Applet should link to "cinnamon-settings calendar"(?)
-    Calender Applet should link to "cinnamon-settings calendar" When a maximized window is minimized, and you activate the hot corner or expo, it makes a split second glitch view of that window
+    When a maximized window is minimized, and you activate the hot corner or expo, it makes a split second glitch view of that window (Tested with banshee)
-    The mint logo is a bitmap(png) and is blurry when the panel is resized, it should be svg Mounted disks shouldest show by default one the desktop?
+    The mint logo on the menu is a bitmap(png) and is blurry when the panel is resized, it should be svg Mounted disks shouldent show by default one the desktop(?)
-    In Applets/Desklet config, the more actions button icon makes no sense, should be cog Volume change sound is terribly high pitched, it should be the bubble sound LibreOffice Loading bar is orange
+    In Applets/Desklet config, the more actions button icon makes no sense, should be cog icon (?)
+    Volume change sound is terribly high pitched, it should be the bubble sound (?)
+    LibreOffice Loading bar is orange, should be mint green (?)
-    Rename file/folder field can be hard to read in some cases, eg. the desktop Changing default applications does nothing
+    Changing default applications does nothing
-    Copying large files (< 200mb), nemo reports 99% the whole time.
-    gnome-disk-utility 3.8.2 is fugly
+    gnome-disk-utility 3.8.2 is fugly and unintutive

 De-scoped
 ---------